 An Operating System remains the soul of any computer.
-We have seen many over time, but the one that has stood out strong is Microsoft Windows.
+We have seen many over time, but the one that has stood out strongly is Microsoft Windows.
 Windows occupies around 90 % of the total operating system market.
 And why shouldn’t it?
 Windows is easy-to-use and comes equipped with all the services one would expect from any OS – and is considered to be better than an open-source operating system.
-But there are always some, who may be looking out for a free operating system for their computers.
+But there are always some who may be looking out for a free operating system for their computers.

-Today I will list down some of the most popular, open-source, and therefore free, operating systems available to computer users.
+Today I will list some of the most popular, open-source, and therefore free, operating systems available to computer users.
 Speaking about the open-source world, there are some quite impressive operating systems – that can be useful at times.
-Earlier I had talked about Open Source database – and today I will discuss some free and open-source operating systems and their features, in brief.
+Earlier, I had talked about Open Source databases – and today I will discuss some free and open-source operating systems and their features in brief.

 The most widely used open-source database is Ubuntu.
 It is a Linux-based operating system and is distributed free along with the source code.
 Its desktop looks somewhat similar to that of Windows, with window controls and icons.
 There is reasonably large software support available on Ubuntu; the common applications include Mozilla Firefox web browser, LibreOffice office application suite, GIMP image editor, and so on.

 Ubuntu is distributed under GNU and GPL licenses.
 It has a UNIX shell called Terminal that can be used to interact with the network and install third-party applications.

 Ubuntu Features, Specifications, and Requirements